tpellegrinetti/PGPg_finder/README.md

 the -a argument is optional and works if you want to provide assembly files

-1) Running PGPg_finder with genomes:
+1) Running PGPg_finder with GENOMES or MAGs:

 `python PGPg_finder.py -w genome_wf -i /path/to/fasta/folder/ -o /path/to/your/desired/out/ -t 12`

-2) Running PGPg_finder with metagenomes:
+2) Running PGPg_finder with METAGENOMES:

 a) Fast way (less accurated)